-3.NF.2 Understand a fraction as a number on the number line; represent fractions on a number line diagram.
+3.NF.2 Understand a fraction as a number on the number line; represent fractions on a number line.

 3.NF.3.d Compare two fractions with the same numerator or the same denominator by reasoning about their size.
-Recognize that comparisons are valid only when the two fractions refer to the same whole.
-Record the results of comparisons with the symbols >, =, or <, and justify the conclusions, e.g., by using a visual fraction model.
+Recognize that comparisons rely on the two fractions referring to the same whole.
+Record the results of comparisons with the symbols >, =, or <, and justify the conclusions.

 3.MD.3 Draw a scaled picture graph and a scaled bar graph to represent a data set with several categories.
 Solve one- and two-step "how many more" and "how many less" problems using information presented in a scaled picture graph or a scaled bar graph.

 3.MD.7.b Multiply side lengths to find areas of rectangles with whole-number side lengths in the context of solving real world and mathematical problems, and represent whole-number products as rectangular areas in mathematical reasoning.

-3.MD.7.c Use tiling to show in a concrete case that the area of a rectangle with whole-number side lengths a and b + c is the sum of a × b and a × c.
+3.MD.7.c Use tiling to show in a concrete case that the area of a rectangle with whole-number side length a and side length b + c is the sum of a × b and a × c.
 Use area models to represent the distributive property in mathematical reasoning.

 3.MD.7.d Recognize area as additive.
-Find areas of rectilinear figures by decomposing them into non-overlapping rectangles and adding the areas of the non-overlapping parts, applying this technique to solve real world problems.
+Find areas of figures composed of non-overlapping rectangles, and apply this technique to solve real world problems.

-3.MD.8 Solve real world and mathematical problems involving perimeters of polygons, including finding the perimeter given the side lengths, finding an unknown side length, and exhibiting rectangles with the same perimeter and different areas or with the same area and different perimeters.
+3.MD.8a Solve real world and mathematical problems involving perimeters of polygons, including finding the perimeter given the side lengths or finding one unknown side length given the perimeter and other side lengths.